CodeEditApp/CodeEditSourceEditor/Sources/CodeEditSourceEditor/Documentation.docc/Documentation.md

 ### Text View

 - ``SourceEditor`` The SwiftUI API for the source editor.
-- ``SourceEditorConfiguration`` Customize the source editor's behavior, layout, appearance, etc.
+- ``SourceEditorConfiguration`` Customize the source editor's behavior, layout, appearance, and more.
+- ``SourceEditorState`` Listen to the current state of the editor.
+Cursor positions, scroll positions, and more.
 - ``TextViewController`` The AppKit view controller for the source editor.
 - ``GutterView`` A view used to display line numbers and folding regions.